University System of Maryland

 Internal Audit will be responsive and responsible to administrators and managers at all levels in the System.
 Similarly, each President and unit Director will ensure the cooperation of their administrators and managers throughout the internal audit process.

 Each President is responsible for submitting a written response to each audit report.
-The Vice President of Administration and Finance is responsible for submitting written responses from UMCP, and the President of UMCP will be copied on all responses.

 Code of Ethics